30 Health Benefits of Yoga

 27. Helps You Build Inner Strength

 Inner strength requires discipline.
-Yoga helps you to build inner strength by building your discipline.
+Yoga helps you to build inner strength by making your discipline.
 You’ll be better able to resist temptation and exercise your willpower, which will help you achieve your goals, even if they’ve seemed unachievable in the past.

 Say, for example, that you’ve tried every smoking cessation trick in the book.
 Getting a better sense of your body, and learning better control of it could help you to quit finally.